 Type-C or 4-Pole TRRS Connection

-Wireless Mac Headsets For MacFor cordless freedom, some may prefer a wireless Bluetooth headset with mic.
+Wireless Headsets For MacFor cordless freedom, some may prefer an Apple compatible wireless Bluetooth headset with mic.
 You can roam a bit while in use, though headset recharging will still need to be done via USB periodically.

 2-Device Bluetooth Pairing Support